WSG23/yosai_intel_dashboard_fresh/README.md

    `examples/debugcsv.py`) and can be run with
    `python examples/diagnostic_script.py`.
 10. Outdated prototype scripts, such as the legacy adapters, have been moved to the `archive/` directory for reference.
+11. The original MVP demo modules now live under `archive/mvp/` and are not part of the production application.

 ## <span aria-hidden="true">📦</span> Versioning